-In order to reduce manufacturing lead times, the Company enters into agreements with certain suppliers to purchase inventory based on the Company's requirements.
+In order to reduce manufacturing lead times, the Company enters into agreements with certain suppliers to produce inventory based on the Company's requirements.
 A significant portion of the Company's purchase commitments arising from these agreements consists of firm and non-cancelable commitments.
-These purchase commitments totaled \$41,284,000 as of March 31, 2024, of which \$28,389,000 is for purchases to be made in 2024, \$12,469,000 in 2025 and the balance in 2026.
+These purchase commitments totaled \$38,072,000 as of June 30, 2024, of which \$25,326,000 is due in 2024, \$12,175,000 is due in 2025 and the balance in 2026.

-(12) Income Taxes
+(13) Income Taxes

 The provision for income taxes includes federal, state, local and foreign taxes.
 The Company's effective tax rate varies from period to period due to the proportion of foreign and domestic pre-tax income expected to be generated by the Company.
 The Company provides for income taxes for its domestic operations at a statutory rate of 21% in 2024 and 2023 and for its foreign operations at a statutory rate of 30% in 2024 and 2023.
 Reconciling items between the federal statutory rate and the effective tax rate also include state income taxes, valuation allowances and certain other permanent differences.
 Additionally, a deferred tax adjustment was recorded in 2024 related to the fixed asset valuation utilized by the Company's foreign operation which increased the effective tax rate.
+Furthermore, as noted below, the Company's income tax expense for the three and six months ended June 30, 2024 includes an expense of \$124,000 to settle with Mexico's Federal Tax Administration Service, Servicio de Administracion Tributaria's (the "SAT") for the 2016 tax audit.